nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ![data loading](./images/data_loading.png)

-To ensure that data could be loaded successfully, ensure that the data folder that comes along with the `eduke8.jar` file is placed in the same folder as eduke8.jar.
-This is part of the setup and is to be done prior to the running of the app.
 If the data has been loaded successfully you should see this message:

 ![data loaded](./images/data_loaded.png)

 If you wish to edit the data available, such as adding your own questions to the question bank, then do follow the instructions found in [**FAQ**](#4-faq).
 However, it is recommended that you do this only after fully exploring E-Duke-8.

 If have trouble opening E-Duke-8 and received the following warning message, then please refer to the section [**6.
 Troubleshooting**](#6-troubleshooting) for help in resolving the issue.